devalees/frontend/@docs/architecture/02-components/IMPLEMENTATION_STEPS.md

 - [x] Completed
 - [!]
 Blocked/Issues

-Last Updated: Completed DatePicker component implementation with all tests passing.
-The component includes date selection, range selection, format handling, and accessibility features.
-Fixed issues with onChange events and date format conversion.
+Last Updated: Completed Skeleton Loader component implementation with all tests passing.
+The component includes variants (default, primary, secondary), animation with proper duration and timing, responsive design with customizable width, height, and border radius, and accessibility features.